zzeromin/RetroPie-OLED/README.md

 <img src="https://github.com/zzeromin/RetroPie-OLED/blob/master/RetroPie-OLED01.jpg" width="70%" height="70%">

 ##About
-Small script written in Python for RetroPie project (https://retropie.org.uk/) running on Raspberry Pi 2,3, which displays all necessary info on a 128x64 OLED I2C display
+This script written in Python for RetroPie project (https://retropie.org.uk/) running on Raspberry Pi 2,3, which displays all necessary info on a 128x64 OLED I2C display

 ##Features